Montreal Summer Film Program

-During the first session, students will engage in intensive screenwriting and cinematography work that will culminate in the second session with a month of "urban indie filmmaking" that includes shooting, directing, editing and post production using state-of-the-art equipment.
+During the first session, students will engage in intensive screenwriting and cinematography work that will culminate, in the second session, with a month of "urban indie filmmaking."
+Students will be involved in shooting, directing, editing and post-production using state-of-the-art equipment.
 All participants will complete an original short film project.

 Rob Schmidt Barracano, a professor at Champlain College, has taught in NYU's graduate film program in Singapore and at SUNY Purchase's program.
 He studied at the American Film Institute and is a member of the Directors Guild of America and the Writers Guild of America.

 Current Champlain College Filmmaking students who would like to enhance their programmatic experience (6 of the 12 credits will apply toward required Filmmaking courses).

 Current Champlain College students in other programs, such as Professional Writing, Creative Media, and Broadcast & Streaming Media who would like an integrated filmmaking experience (a portion of the 12 credits will apply toward required courses in your program).